About Us

 Our inaugural Collection unfolds in Brazil’s Serra do Espinhaço, a little-visited mountain range in Minas Gerais that Elisa and I began exploring in 2018 and have called home since 2021.

-All of our trips follow original routes shaped through years of place-based research and fieldwork.
+All of our trips in the Espinhaço follow original routes shaped through years of place-based research and fieldwork.
 We trace little-used and historic paths—studying them in advance, then walking and rewalking them until they begin to make sense on the ground.

-Before a route is ever mapped, we build and nurture relationships with the people who live along it, learning their histories and the rhythms of daily life.
+Before a route is ever mapped, we build relationships with the people who live along it, learning their histories and the rhythms of daily life.

 The result is a style of travel that is immersive, demanding, and revealing, built for travelers who value depth, narrative, and stewardship over spectacle.